ClickWellGames/ATM10-Configs/README.md

 ### Crash Utilities

-- Enabled FTB loaded chunk removal after 7 days (will unload any force loaded chunks.
-Does not unclaim them)
+- ~~Enabled FTB loaded chunk removal after 7 days (will unload any force loaded chunks.
+Does not unclaim them)~~ - Handled by FTB Chunks

 ### Enderman Overhaul